Excessive heat warning back in effect going into August, NWS says

 Overexposure to the heat puts locals at risk of heat cramps, heat exhaustion and even heat stroke.

-“Check in on family, friends and neighbors, especially the elderly,” according to the NWS announcement.
+“Check in on family, friends and neighbors, especially the elderly,” according to the NWS heat warning announcement.

 “If engaging in outdoor activity, take longer and more frequent breaks and avoid the hottest parts of the day.
 Never leave kids or pets unattended in cars.”